 Kindness is King

 Regardless of whether you’re in a romantic relationship, being kind is never a misstep.
-Being kind to a partner can come in form of appreciation, simple gestures and the understanding that we’re all ultimately human.
+Being kind to a partner can come in the form of appreciation, simple gestures and the understanding that we’re all ultimately human.
 On the other hand, you should also remember to be kind to yourself, treat yourself with the same respect you would others and give yourself credit for accomplishments.
 It can be difficult when going through challenges and personal strife to maintain the goal of showing kindness but doing so will make you a more contented person.

 Learn to Listen

 Some of us, by nature, are better listeners than others.
 However, being in a relationship both parties need to be committed to truly listening to the other to be harmonious.
 Being a good listener isn’t simply restricted to hearing your partners words but digesting them and taking them to heart.
-When listening remember to put yourself in the other person’s shoes and realise that what they’re saying is important to them — even if it seems trivial or inconsequential to you.
+When listening remember to put yourself in the other person’s shoes and realize that what they’re saying is important to them — even if it seems trivial or inconsequential to you.
 If your partner is telling your something major, if possible, try taking the time to go away and properly process what they’ve said in order to avoid snap responses that you might later regret.

 At SilverSingles we’re interested in matching men and women whose lifestyle and personalities are compatible.
 If you’re searching for a partner you can set and explore these relationship goals with, sign up to SilverSingles now and start receiving matches today.